TubbyMcFatDuck/Halo-Infinite-Blender-2-Forge-Printer/Halo Infinite Forge Bot/README.md

 If your Bot is making errors, enable the Verbose Log option in the UI and try to replicate the issue.
 Video recordings + Verbose Logs of errors are the most useful way to address issues.
 Try tuning your Print Speed slider to go slower if you run the game under 100fps.

-Head over to the Guides and Tips section in our discord for advice: https://discord.gg/YPRX9besSD

-DO NOT attempt to print a DCjson OR a Collection that contains only 1 object.
+**DO NOT attempt to print a DCjson OR a Collection that contains only 1 object.**